New Student Wellness Patients

 Students who request an academic consideration and are registered with Accessibility Services (QSAS)

 Students who experience functional impairments due to an ongoing health condition are encouraged to registered with Accessibility Services (QSAS).
-Despite having these accommodations, students may require additional support (beyond what it outlined in their Letter of Accommodations (LoA).
+Despite having these accommodations, students may require additional support (beyond what it outlined in their accommodations plan).
 For example, a student with irritable bowel syndrome experiences worsening symptoms and need extension on assignment, absence from class, deferral of an exam/test/quiz).

 In these situations, students are instructed to email their instructors and copy their QSAS Advisor.
 The student is NOT required to submit any documentation or forms from the Extenuating Circumstances Policy to support this request.
 The Accessibility Services Advisor will ensure the documentation on file at QSAS supports this request, and will follow-up with the instructor or student if they have any concerns.